anuj-chourasiya/theatreAPI/README.md

 ## Status Codes

-Gophish returns the following status codes in its API:
+theatreAPI returns the following status codes in its API:

 | Status Code | Description |
 | :--- | :--- |